ksaeed1/Python-Shooter-Game/README.md

 ## Running the Game

+If you are using Sublime Text (preferred) or another IDE:

 1. Open your terminal.
 2. Navigate to the project folder: cd path/to/Prototype_KhadeejahSaeed_19220863
-3. Run the game: python main_game.py
+3. Run the game: python main_game.py (Or press Ctrl + B in Sublime Text)

-If you are using Sublime Text (preferred) or Visual Studio Code:

-- Open the `Prototype_KhadeejahSaeed_19220863` folder in your editor.
-- Open `main_game.py`.
-- Run it using the terminal in the editor or an external terminal.

 ## Note on Language